vijaysharm/vijaysharm.github.io/_posts/2014-01-04-lessons-learned-google-io-part-1.md

 }
 ```

 The onCreate method will instantiate the fragment to display, and commit it the view using the fragment manager.
 If the view is ever recreated, the fragment is simply reloaded from the fragment manager.
 In the google application, this goes a bit further by converting the intent into arguments for the fragments, but I'll leave that out so I don't clutter the important information.
-The take away here is, now I can extend SimpleSinglePaneActivity, which will return the fragment type I'm trying to show.
+The take away here is, now I can extend `SimpleSinglePaneActivity`, which will return the fragment type I'm trying to show.
 I found this to be a nifty little trick pretty useful since now I always think in Fragments, which helps scale my application if i need to extend it to support tablets.
 Hopefully you'll find this as useful as I did.
 Enjoy!